 The Safewalk program provides volunteers to walk students safely to their destination anywhere on campus (including McMahon Stadium, Health Sciences, Student Family Housing, the Alberta Children's Hospital and the University LRT station).
 This service is free and available to students, staff and campus visitors 24 hrs/day, 365 days a year.
 Call 403-220-5333 or use one of the Help phones located throughout campus to request a walk.

 COURSE SCHEDULE:

 PLEASE NOTE: SCHEDULE MAY VARY SLIGHTLY DUE TO CLASS DISCUSSIONS AND TIME CONSTRAINTS.

 MAY

-Chapter 1 Religion, death, and dying - plus video.
-Various concepts of transcendence.
+Chapter 1 Religion, death and dying.